davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 * Contact: This channel represents an open/close (on/off) state of a given topic.
 * Switch: This channel represents an on/off state of a given topic and can send an on/off value to a given topic.
 This channel takes a configuration for the ON and OFF state, because some people use "1" and "0", some "true" and "false" and so on.
 * Color: This channel handles color values in RGB and HSB format.
+* DateTime: This channel handles date/time values.
+* Image: Show images like bmp, jpeg, png and other supported image formats by publishing them as binary stream over MQTT.
+* Location: This channel handles location values like GPS coordinates.

-[picture of paperui example Switch channel config page]
+[TODO: picture of paperui example Switch channel config page]

 Each channel supports a transformation pattern to extract a state from a structured response like JSON.
 An example would be the pattern `JSONPATH:$.device.status.temperature` for an